 It is particularly important to follow government guidance about social distancing, group sizes, personal protective equipment and hygiene, whether indoors or outdoors, on-site or off-site.

 Schools should consider avoiding activities that have a high likelihood of minor injuries, so as to reduce the need for first aid, close contact with participants, or visits to the hospital.

 If the planned activity is in an area open to the public, you should consider carefully how you will ensure that your group is isolated from the public.

 The same attention should be given to hygiene when outdoors as when indoors.
+For example:

 - Regularly washing/sanitising hands including when going outside, before and after touching shared objects such as activity equipment, before eating, after using the toilet, when getting on or off transport such as a minibus, when returning inside

 - Avoiding touching objects shared by the public – for example, a member of staff could hold a gate open to avoid everyone touching it

 - Avoiding activities which involve touching each other (e.g. holding hands)

 Consider carrying, or having easily available, antiseptic hand gel, antiseptic wipes, tissues, bags for waste, gloves and face masks and possibly disposable aprons and eye protection, in case of staff need to administer first aid or give direct support or personal care to a participant.

 Be aware that antiseptic hand gel usually contains a high proportion of alcohol, and could therefore be a temptation for abuse by some young people.
 It should be used under close staff supervision.